G. N. Devy: Dakshinayan

 In response to the growing intolerance and murders of several intellectuals in India, he launched the Dakshinayan (Southward) movement of artists, writers, and intellectuals.
-In order to lead this movement and to initiate his work on mapping the world's linguistic diversity, he moved to Dharwad in 2016.
-Devy returned his Sahitya Akademi Award in October 2015 as a mark of protest and in solidarity with other writers sensing a threat to Indian democracy, secularism and freedom of expression and "growing intolerance towards differences of opinion" under the right-wing government.
+In order to lead this movement, he moved to Dharwad in 2016.
 The Dakshinayan movement follows the ideas of Mahatma Gandhi and Dr. Babasaheb Ambedkar.
-The movement has spread to several states in India such as Gujarat, Maharashtra, Karnataka, Goa, Telangana, West Bengal, Uttara Khand, Punjab and Delhi.

 Awards

 G. N. Devy has received several Lifetime Achievement Awards.
 He was awarded Padma Shri on 26 January 2014 in recognition of his work with denotified and nomadic tribes and endangered languages.
 He was awarded the Sahitya Akademi Award (1993) for After Amnesia, and the SAARC Writers’ Foundation Award (2001) for his work with denotified tribals.
 He was given the reputed Prince Claus Award (2003) for his work for the conservation of tribal arts and craft.
 His Marathi book Vanaprasth received eight awards including the Durga Bhagwat Memorial Award and the Maharashtra Foundation Award.
 Along with Laxman Gaikwad and Mahashweta Devi, he was one of the founders of The Denotified and Nomadic Tribes Rights Action Group (DNT-RAG).
 He won the 2011 Linguapax Prize for his work for the preservation of linguistic diversity.